Friday, October 25, 2013

 Mistakes do happen!
 We know of a few instances where owners started a house but on the wrong lot, or were in the process of purchasing a lot or a house and discovered the "sellers" did not actually have the legal right to sell the property.

-After purchasing a lot the next step is to find a reliable and honest builder.
-There are a lot of horror stories about building in Mexico but if you check references you will find someone that fits your requirements and your budget.
+After purchasing a lot, the next step is to find a reliable and honest builder.
+There are a lot of horror stories about building in Mexico, but if you check references, you will find someone who fits your requirements and your budget.

-It's always a good idea to see some of the builder's completed projects, and talk to the owners to find out if they are pleased with the finished product.
+It's always a good idea to see some of the builder's completed projects and talk to the owners to find out if they are pleased with the finished product.
+We were very pleased with the professionalism of Patricio Yam Dzul, and his crew.

 Blocks are quickly rising up!